-This winter and spring, Newton Public Library offers “Women Around the World,” a three-part TALK (Talk About Literature in Kansas) book discussion series.
+This fall, Newton Public Library presents “Family Land,” a three-part TALK (Talk About Literature in Kansas) book discussion series.

 Members of the public are invited to participate in any or all of these free discussions.
 Thanks to a grant from Humanities Kansas, each will be led by a special guest.

 Copies of the selected books are available for borrowing.
 Ask at the public service desk, email email@example.com, or call 316-283-2890.

 • Sept.
 5, 6:30 p.m.: “The Four Winds,” by Kristin Hannah.
 Discussion leader: Kim Stanley, chair of the Department of Modern Languages at McPherson College.

 “My land tells its story if you listen.
 The story of our family.”
 It’s 1934, and Elsa Martinelli is in a desperate fight to save her family and their farm.
 A place that was once abundant has now been decimated by drought.
 Like others across the Great Plains, Elsa must fight to keep her children alive, but she also must ask herself, who will she be if she leaves the land she loves?

 • Oct.
 5, 6:30 p.m.: “The Home Place: Memoirs of a Colored Man’s Love Affair with Nature,” by J. Drew Lanham.
 Discussion leader: Carmaletta Williams, retired English and African American Studies professor, Johnson County Community College.